danielhickman/materialdesign/Symbols/README.md

 #### Legacy References:
 * The AutoIt script used to work in conjunction with the Illustrator action to automate the creation of symbols before I figured out the SVG symbol tag
 * The executable file is a build of the AutoIt script for ease of use

+---

+## For Inkscape:
+Take a look at [Xaviju/inkscape-open-symbols](https://github.com/Xaviju/inkscape-open-symbols).